Open Data Hub logo

 1. From the Open Data Hub dashboard, click SettingsUser management.

-2. Select your Open Data Hub admin groups: Under Data science administrator groups, click the text box and select an OpenShift group.
-Repeat this process to define multiple admin groups.
+2. Select your Open Data Hub administrator groups: Under Data science administrator groups, click the text box and select an OpenShift group.
+Repeat this process to define multiple administrator groups.

 3. Select your Open Data Hub user groups: Under Data science user groups, click the text box and select an OpenShift group.
 Repeat this process to define multiple user groups.